OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## Does the project have a web site?
 Where is it?
 Are you ok with moving it to be hosted by the OpenRail Association?

 No, no website.
-We will forsee documentation and a seperate .net project to run tests, both will also be open sourced.
+We will foresee documentation and a separate .net project to run tests, both will also be open sourced.

 ## What are the communication channels the project uses (such as mailing lists, Slack, IRC, etc.)?